nelsonic/tetris/README.md

 ```sh
 apm install elm-format
 ```
+Then _re-start_ Atom and try saving a `.elm` file and if it gets _re-formatted_, then everything worked.

 If you get "_stuck_" installing the packages, google for the error message you see and if you are _still_ stuck after 10mins of googling, open an issue on GitHub: https://github.com/nelsonic/tetris/issues

 ### 1. Run `elm-reactor`